A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 \item Assume $(s_i,p_{j'})$ was added after $T_1$.
-Again we consider $2$ sub-cases. \begin{itemize} \item If $p_{j'}$ was undersubscribed at time $T_1$, then $l_k$ must have been full and must be non-precarious since non-precarious pair $(s_{i'},p_{j'})$ was removed.
+Again we consider two sub-cases. \begin{itemize} \item If $p_{j'}$ was undersubscribed at time $T_1$, then $l_k$ must have been full and must be non-precarious since non-precarious pair $(s_{i'},p_{j'})$ was removed.
 This pair was removed as $s_{i'}$ was a worst student in $l_k$ at $T_1$.
 By Proposition \ref{prop-spa-st-subsequentprecarious}, $l_k$ remains non-precarious from this point onwards and therefore by Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $l_k$ can only improve their allocations from time $T_1$.
 Therefore, as $l_k$ meta-prefers $s_{i'}$ to $s_i$ (as $s_{i'}$ is in phase $2$), it must be that $s_i$, applying after $T_1$, will be rejected.
 This would result in the removal of $p_{j'}$ from $s_i$'s list contradicting the fact that $s_i$ assigned to $p_{j'}$ in phase $1$.

 \item If $p_{j'}$ is full at $T_1$ then using similar reasoning to above, we know that at $T_1$, $s_{i'}$ is a worst assignee in $M(p_{j'})$.
-Since, at $T_1$, $p_{j'}$ is full and non-precarious, and remains non-precarious, by Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $p_{j'}$ cannot subsequently accept a worse assignee until the end of the main while loop.
+Since, at $T_1$, $p_{j'}$ is full and non-precarious, and remains non-precarious, by Proposition \ref{th:stable_SPA_S_lecfullworseprec}, $p_{j'}$ cannot subsequently accept assignments that are worse than or equal to the worst assignee in $M(p_{j'})$ until the end of the main while loop.
 Therefore $s_i$ will be rejected on application, a contradiction as above. \end{itemize}

 \end{itemize}